akm-akm/akm-whatsapp-bot/Readme.md

 ## 💪 Contribution

 - Feel free to open issues regarding any problems or if you have any feature requests
-- Make sure to enter proper documentations before opening PRs
+- Make sure to enter proper documentation before opening PRs

 ## 💡 How to use the bot